cloud-66-internal/help.cloud66.com/_includes/references/reserved-tags.md

 <tr>
 	<td>c66.build-commands.run</td>
 	<td>server (Rack only - does not apply to Rails)</td>
-	<td>Nominates a server to handle the workload of the declared custom build command (as specified in your manifest or during the initial build process).
+	<td>Nominates a server to handle the workload of the declared custom build command (as specified in your <a href="/rails/quickstarts/getting-started-with-manifest.html">manifest</a> or during the initial build process).
 Only applies during the initial build of the application.</td>
 </tr>
 <tr>
 	<td>c66.deploy-commands.run</td>
 	<td>server (Rack only - does not apply to Rails)</td>
-	<td>Nominates a server to handle the workload of the declared custom deploy command (as specified in your manifest or during the initial build process).
+	<td>Nominates a server to handle the workload of the declared custom deploy command (as specified in your <a href="/rails/quickstarts/getting-started-with-manifest.html">manifest</a> or during the initial build process).
 Applies during subsequent deployments of the application.</td>
 </tr>
 </table>